 - Registry or system file changes

-When done manually, threat hunting can be time-consuming, especially if the team does not detect something abnormal.
-However, looking for these types of behaviors within systems and networks is as important as high fidelity alerts when trying to mitigate risk.
+When done manually, threat hunting is time-consuming, especially if the team does not detect something abnormal.
+However, looking for these types of behaviors within systems and networks is as important as high-fidelity alerts when trying to mitigate risk.

 Testing incident response capabilities give security teams a way to fine tune their technologies and processes.
 Security automation can run “safe” attacks against the organization’s high-value assets.
 Usually mapped to the MITRE ATT&CK framework, red teaming takes known threat actor tactics, techniques, and procedures (TTPs) to see how effective they would be against an organization’s security controls.
 This way, defenders can change configurations or put additional processes in place, allowing them to iterate the incident response plan before an incident occurs.

 Cybersecurity requires that organizations have people, processes, and technologies.
 Cybersecurity automation may enable people and enhance processes, but organizations need to remember the importance of the human element.
 This automation helps SOC teams and security analysts do their jobs more effectively.

 Examples of security activities that require a human element include:

 - Investigating incidents

 Cybersecurity starts with people.
 Malicious actors are humans, and they act like humans.
 Unquestionably, organizations need people who understand cybercriminals’ driving motivations.

 So, Can Cybersecurity Be Automated?

 The final answer to this question is: yes and no. Yes, certain security-related tasks can be automated.
 Lower-level, repetitive tasks can be turned into automated workflows.
 For example, automation can ingest, aggregate, correlate, and analyze data according to mathematical algorithms.
 However, it’s not able to understand how the outcome impacts the organization’s unique technology stack.